Locally Consistent K-relations: Entailment and Axioms of Functional Dependence

+\begin{restatable}{theorem}{nosup} Let $K$ be a positive commutative cancellative monoid and $\pX$ a contextual family over a hole $\cons=(C_0, \dots ,C_{n-1})$.
+Then, $\pX$ is the support of some contextual $K$-family if and only if $\opgraph{\pX,\cons}$ is edge-cyclic. \end{restatable}

-Consider our running example in light of this theorem: \begin{example} Example \ref{ex:nosup2} and Thm. \ref{thm:nosup} imply that the contextual family in \Cref{fig:real} is not $K$-realisable, for any cancellative monoid $K$.
+Consider our running example in light of this theorem: \begin{example} Example \ref{ex:nosup2} and Thm.~\ref{thm:nosup} imply that the contextual family in Fig.~\ref{fig:intro-medical} is not $K$-realisable, for any cancellative monoid $K$.
 Since $\Rp$ and $\mathbb{N}$ are cancellative, the family in question does not arise as the support of any locally consistent family of distributions or multisets.
-However, after adding $(\texttt{Course, Student})\mapsto (\text{Math, Bob})$, the extended overlap projection graph has an edge cycle cover.
-In this case, \Cref{thm:nosup} implies that the obtained contextual family is $K$-realisable.
+However, after adding $(\texttt{Diagnosis, Treatment})\mapsto (\text{Cancer, Palliative})$, the extended overlap projection graph is edge-cyclic.
+Then, Thm.~\ref{thm:nosup} implies that the obtained contextual family is $K$-realisable.
 In the case of distributions and multisets, we can introduce uniform weights to each table (in such a way that the total weights of the tables match one another). \end{example}